 - Increased awareness and solutions for issues facing people with disabilities

-- Improved medical treatment for those with spinal cord and related injuries
+- Improved medical treatment and health outcomes for those with spinal cord injuries and other disabilities

 To fulfill our vision, we support a number of important initiatives:

 The Rick Hansen School Program provides teachers with free, easy-to-use resources that tie into provincial curricula.
 It supports teachers to raise student awareness of the potential of people with disabilities, and empowers students to create accessible communities.

 Ambassadors are an enthusiastic network of people with disabilities (mobility, vision, or hearing) who are leaders in their communities and speak locally at public and private events representing the Foundation.
 They promote our shared responsibility to make society more accessible and inclusive, and inspire action towards removing barriers in their own communities.

 More about the Ambassador Program >